nftstorage/nft.storage/packages/website/pages/docs/how-to/retrieve.md

 2. Download an IPFS Content Archive (CAR) using the metadata address

 Find the CID portion of the address you found in step 1.
-For example, if your NFT has the URI `ipfs://bafkreigfvngoydofemwj5x5ioqsaqarvlprzgxinkcv3am3jpv2sysqobi`, you just need the `bafkreigfvngoydofemwj5x5ioqsaqarvlprzgxinkcv3am3jpv2sysqobi` part.
+For example, if your NFT has the URI <code class="overflow-wrap-breakword">ipfs://bafkreigfvngoydofemwj5x5ioqsaqarvlprzgxinkcv3am3jpv2sysqobi`, you just need the `bafkreigfvngoydofemwj5x5ioqsaqarvlprzgxinkcv3am3jpv2sysqobi</code> part.
 See [Understanding IPFS addresses](#understanding-ipfs-addresses) for more about CIDs.

 Using the CID, you can download an IPFS Content Archive file (CAR), which contains the data exactly as it was encoded for storage on IPFS and Filecoin.
 This is important, because the same file can produce multiple different CIDs, depending on how it was encoded when adding to IPFS.
 By downloading a CAR, you preserve all the original CIDs and make it possible to re-provide the data in exactly the format it was in when the NFT was minted.